-- What are the ways we will measure progress towards the goals?
+- What are the ways we will measure progress toward the goals?

 22. Make sure your strategic decision-making team is a diverse and flexible group.

-The Strategic Thinking and Strategic Action blog is a great resource for insight about the do’s and don’ts of strategic decision-making.
-Recent articles there include an explanation of “Decision Traps, Flaws and Fallacies” and how to “Open Up Your Thinking.
+The Strategic Thinking and Strategic Action blog is a great resource for insight into the do’s and don’ts of strategic decision-making.
+Recent articles there include an explanation of “Decision Traps, Flaws, and Fallacies” and how to “Open Up Your Thinking.
 Make better decisions in a group process.”

 23. You probably already own it… Now read it!